SAFR Reporting Standard

 Ledger Base is the venture’s standardized economic base for the instrument.
 It is one additive formula, applied identically to every venture, with no election: Ledger Base equals Tangible Net Assets plus the Qualified Development Asset plus Forward Revenue Value.
 Ledger Base is not a valuation, and it uses no market comparables.
 Where a bona fide priced equity round exists, that price governs; the measure sets the conversion basis only in the absence of a market price.

-2.1 The components
+2.1 The components, by category

 The Qualified Development Asset restores credit for product development that ordinary accounting expenses as it is incurred.
 It equals qualifying development spend at cost, amortized by vintage: each month of qualifying development spend amortizes straight-line over its own 36 months.
 Concretely, the asset equals the sum, over the trailing 36 months, of each month’s qualifying development spend times the greater of zero and (1 minus that month’s age in months divided by 36); spend older than 36 months contributes nothing.
 The asset is therefore always the trailing 36 months of spend, weighted toward the most recent: a venture that keeps investing sustains the credit, and one that stops watches it decay to zero within three years.
 Qualifying spend categories are defined by the schema’s tagging rules.

-Forward Revenue Value values the venture’s revenue stream by stream, each stream by exactly one method, fixed by a single mechanical test so that two identical ventures resolve every stream identically.
+Second, for every other stream, the term test.
 A stream is valued by the present-value method if, and only if, it is under a signed contract whose term at signing is at least 12 months.
 Its value is the present value, discounted at 10% per year, of its remaining contracted payments: with C the annual contracted amount and n the remaining contract term in years, the value equals C times (1 minus (1.10) to the power of negative n), divided by 0.10.
 Because only the remaining payments are counted, the present value glides to zero as the remaining term runs off, and it never re-counts cash a contract has already produced, which already sits in Tangible Net Assets.
-Every other stream is valued by a fixed quality multiple on its trailing-twelve-month revenue: 2.0 times recurring revenue, 1.0 times repeat customer revenue, and 0.25 times one-time revenue.
+Every remaining stream is valued by a fixed quality multiple on its trailing-twelve-month revenue: 2.0 times recurring revenue, 1.0 times repeat customer revenue, and 0.25 times one-time revenue.
 Revenue is tagged to these three classes per the schema.
-The test reads two observable facts, signed status and term at signing, so a stream’s method is set at calibration and does not change quarter to quarter, and no stream is ever valued by both methods.
-This per-stream test absorbs the former asset-forward present value of contracted backlog as a special case: a venture whose revenue is entirely long-term contracted is valued entirely by present value, with no election and no separate basis.

-2.2 Conversion price and the dilution cap
+2.3 Conversion price and the dilution cap

 3. Expected Capacity and the working-capital floor